NorthStarUAS/rc-flight-legacy/README.md

 Recently aura-core became a complete standalone open-source autopilot.
 Development added a main() loop and an integrated python mission manager that is extensible with your own python code.
-(Python is running right on board aircraft and playing a key functional role in the operation of the autopilot.)
+Python is running right on board the aircraft and playing a key functional role in the operation of the autopilot.
 The python integration has been tested in simulation and now in flight with excellent results.
 Deeply integrating python into the core autopilot was a major strategic decision and perhaps a major distinguishing factor compared to many